.jpg?width=1200)

 What makes Chicago one of the world’s great cities for architecture?

 Chicago is the birthplace of the modern skyscraper — the site of the first steel-frame high-rise building (the Home Insurance Building, 1885) and a tradition of architectural innovation spanning from Louis Sullivan and Frank Lloyd Wright to Mies van der Rohe to contemporary firms SOM and Studio Gang.
-The Chicago Architecture Foundation River Cruise departs from the Michigan Avenue Bridge and traverses the Chicago River past more than 50 architecturally significant buildings — arguably the finest introductory architectural experience available anywhere in the United States.
-The Art Institute of Chicago on Michigan Avenue houses one of the finest art collections in North America, including Georges Seurat’s A Sunday on La Grande Jatte, Grant Wood’s American Gothic, and an extraordinary concentration of Monet, Renoir, Cézanne, and Picasso.
+The Chicago Architecture Center River Cruise departs from the Michigan Avenue Bridge and traverses the Chicago River past more than 50 of the city’s most significant buildings — arguably the best introduction to the city’s built environment available anywhere in the United States.
+The Art Institute of Chicago on Michigan Avenue houses one of North America’s strongest art collections, including Georges Seurat’s A Sunday on La Grande Jatte, Grant Wood’s American Gothic, and an extraordinary concentration of Monet, Renoir, Cézanne, and Picasso.

 What is Millennium Park and why is it worth visiting?

-Millennium Park, in the heart of Grant Park on Chicago’s lakefront, is among the finest public spaces created in any American city in the past quarter century.
-It contains Anish Kapoor’s Cloud Gate sculpture (universally known as “the Bean”) and Frank Gehry’s Jay Pritzker Pavilion — an outdoor concert venue with a stainless steel bandshell and a distributed speaker system across its 11-acre great lawn that allows the Chicago Symphony Orchestra to perform outdoors with concert hall sound quality.
+Millennium Park, on Chicago’s Grant Park lakefront, stands with the most ambitious public spaces created in any American city in the past quarter century.
+It contains Anish Kapoor’s Cloud Gate sculpture (universally known as “the Bean”) and Frank Gehry’s Jay Pritzker Pavilion — an outdoor concert venue with a stainless steel bandshell and a distributed speaker system carried on the steel trellis above the seating area and Great Lawn that allows the Chicago Symphony Orchestra to perform outdoors with concert hall sound quality.
 The Crown Fountain by Jaume Plensa and the Lurie Garden, a 2.5-acre perennial garden designed by Piet Oudolf, complete the complex.
-The park draws over 15 million visitors annually.
+The park draws around 25 million visitors a year, making it the most visited attraction in the Midwest.

-What should visitors know about Chicago’s neighbourhoods beyond the Loop?
+What should visitors know about Chicago’s neighborhoods beyond the Loop?

-Chicago’s most rewarding neighbourhood exploration centres on Lincoln Park and Wicker Park — dense concentrations of excellent independent restaurants (the food scene, anchored by Grant Achatz’s Alinea, is among the strongest in any American city), bars, music venues, and architectural detail.
-On the South Side, Hyde Park provides the University of Chicago; Bronzeville offers the institutions of Black Chicago culture that produced blues, gospel, and the Great Migration experience that shaped 20th-century American music.
+Chicago’s most rewarding neighborhood exploration centers on Lincoln Park and Wicker Park — dense concentrations of excellent independent restaurants (the food scene, anchored by Grant Achatz’s Alinea, rivals any in the country), bars, music venues, and architectural detail.
+On the South Side, Hyde Park holds the University of Chicago; Bronzeville offers the institutions of Black Chicago culture that produced blues, gospel, and the Great Migration experience that shaped 20th-century American music.
 The Obama Presidential Center is under construction in this area.
-The 8-mile Indianapolis Cultural Trail equivalent in Chicago is the Lakefront Trail — 18 miles of path along Lake Michigan.
+The Lakefront Trail — 18.5 miles of path along Lake Michigan — is the city’s signature outdoor amenity.

 What are the best sites in Springfield, Illinois?

-Springfield is Abraham Lincoln’s adopted home city and preserves the most significant Lincoln historical sites outside Washington D.C.
-The Abraham Lincoln Presidential Library and Museum (opened 2005) is the most visited presidential library in the United States, combining the world’s most extensive Lincoln archive with cutting-edge interactive museum technology.
-Lincoln’s Home National Historic Site preserves the only home Lincoln ever owned — a modest two-story house on the corner of 8th and Jackson Streets, with the surrounding historic neighbourhood carefully preserved to approximate the appearance of 1860.
+Springfield is Abraham Lincoln’s adopted home city and preserves the most significant Lincoln historical sites outside Washington, D.C.
+The Abraham Lincoln Presidential Library and Museum (opened 2005) is the most visited state-controlled presidential museum in the country, combining the world’s most extensive Lincoln archive with ambitious interactive museum technology.
+Lincoln’s Home National Historic Site preserves the only home Lincoln ever owned — a modest two-story house on the corner of 8th and Jackson Streets, with the surrounding historic neighborhood carefully kept to approximate the appearance of 1860.
 Lincoln is also buried in Springfield at the Oak Ridge Cemetery Lincoln Tomb State Historic Site.

 What natural attractions does Illinois have beyond Chicago?

 Illinois beyond Chicago contains three significant natural destinations.
-Garden of the Gods in Shawnee National Forest (far southern Illinois) is a geological formation of ancient sandstone towers and balancing rocks — one of the most visually spectacular natural experiences in the Midwest, accessible by a 0.25-mile trail near Elizabethtown.
-The Burden Falls Wilderness and Bell Smith Springs offer hiking through forested sandstone canyon country that sees a fraction of visitors that comparable terrain in other states attracts.
-Galena, in the far northwestern corner where Illinois meets the Mississippi River bluffs, is the most architecturally intact 19th-century town in the Midwest and the most visited small town in Illinois — home to the Grant Home State Historic Site preserving Ulysses S. Grant’s Italianate brick house.
+Garden of the Gods in Shawnee National Forest (far southeastern Illinois) is a geological formation of ancient sandstone towers and balancing rocks — one of the most striking natural scenes in the Midwest, reached by a quarter-mile observation trail.
+The Burden Falls Wilderness and Bell Smith Springs offer hiking through forested sandstone canyon country that sees a fraction of the visitors that comparable terrain in other states attracts.
+Galena, in the far northwestern corner where Illinois meets the Mississippi River bluffs, is one of the most architecturally intact 19th-century towns in the Midwest and the most visited small town in the state — home to the Grant Home State Historic Site preserving Ulysses S. Grant’s Italianate brick house.